RotichKipkoech/RotichKipkoech/README.md

 FULL STACK DEVELOPER
 --------------------

-I am a web developer with over 2 years of experience in the industry.
-I have a strong understanding of HTML, CSS, Python and Java.
-I am also proficient in a variety of other web development technologies, including React, Flask, Springboot, Bootstrap, Angular, and Vue.js.
+I am a web developer with over 3 years of experience in the industry.
+I have a strong understanding of HTML, CSS, Python, Java and AWS Cloud computing.
+I am also proficient in a variety of other web development technologies, including React, Flask, Springboot and Bootstrap.
 I have honed my skills in front-end development, back-end programming, and responsive design.
 I am a highly motivated and results-oriented individual with a passion for building high-quality websites and web applications.
 I am also a team player and I am able to work effectively with others to achieve common goals.

 * 🌍  I'm based in Kenya
 * 🖥️  See my portfolio at [ALL ABOUT ME](https://kennedyrotich.netlify.app/)
 * ✉️  You can contact me at [kipkoechrottich@gmail.com](mailto:kipkoechrottich@gmail.com)
 * 🧠  I'm learning Springboot
 * 🤝  I'm open to collaborating on social media app
-* ⚡  I am also GRAPHIC DESIGNER
+* ⚡  I am also Learning GRAPHIC DESIGNER

 ### Skills